Rao-Satyajit/AI-Business-Intelligence-Internship/04_Documentation/Learning_Notes.md

 Reflection: Today, I learned how to turn dashboard data into useful business insights instead of just looking at numbers.
 I also learned that a good insight should include a clear number or trend and suggest an action that could help the business.

 GitHub: Created and added business_insights.md inside 04_Documentation with the final five business insights.

+### Day-12
+Completed Today: I created a complete business report using my previous project notes, dashboard insights, data quality findings, and data model.
+I organized the report into an Executive Summary, Business Problem, Data & Methodology, Key Insights, Limitations, and Recommended Next Steps.
+I also reviewed the report to make sure it was clear and easy to understand.

+Reflection: Today, I learned how to bring different parts of a BI project together into one clear business report.
+I also learned that a good report should explain the findings in simple business language and focus on what the results mean for decision-making.

+GitHub: Created and added business_report.md inside 04_Documentation and committed the completed business report to GitHub.